oracle/graal/docs/reference-manual/native-image/Layers.md

 _application layer_ or _executable layer_.
 The _initial_ or _base_ layer is a shared layer containing VM internals and core _java.base_ functionality.

-**At runtime** a shared layer is a shared object file on which other intermediate layers or executable application layers can be dependent.
+At run time a shared layer is a shared object file on which other intermediate layers or executable application layers can be dependent.
 Thus, the application and its supporting shared layers form a chain: